Workforce Planning and Compensation

 Frequently Asked Questions

-Does a change in job duties always mean a change in the classification of a position?
+Q: Does a change in job duties mean a change in the classification of a position?

-You can request a copy of a job description for your staff by contacting the HRS Compensation Department at firstname.lastname@example.org.
+A: You can request a copy of a job description by contacting the Workforce Planning team at firstname.lastname@example.org.

 Q: How does Boise State determine pay for professional staff appointments?